RushangJ/Certified-Kubernetes-Administrator-CKA-/Domain 3 - Workloads & Scheduling/Scheduling.md

   ```
 - Kubernetes objects use labels and selector internally to connect diffrent objects together.
 - Annotations: While labels and selector used for grop the objects.
 Annotation used to record other details for informative purpose.
 Ex. buildversion, buildinformation, contact information....etc.

+#### Taints and Tolerations:

+- Taints and Tolerations have nothing to do with security on the cluster.
+Taints and Tolerations used set restriction on what pods can be scheduled on a node.
+- Taints are set on Nodes, and Tolerations set on pods.